 Let your loved one know how serious heart disease can be:

-- “Heart disease is the number one killer in the United States.”
+- “Heart disease is the leading cause of death for both men and women in the United States.”

-- “Heart disease causes 1 in 4 deaths in the United States – more than all types of cancer combined.”
+- “Heart disease causes more types of death in the United States than all types of cancer combined.”

 Say how to prevent heart disease.